mind-inria/hidimstat/docs/src/index.rst

   scikit-learn

-To run examples it is neccessary to install ``matplotlib``, and to run tests it is also needed to install ``pytest``.
+To run examples it is necessary to install ``matplotlib``, and to run tests it is also needed to install ``pytest``.